-If you transfer from another accredited social work graduate program to the MSW Program, you may transfer up to 30 semester or 45 quarter credit hours for the courses you have already completed.
+If you transfer from another accredited social work graduate program to the MSW Program, you may transfer up to 1/3 of the course credits you have already completed.
 To receive transfer credits, you must have:

 - Completed those courses within 5 years of being admitted to the MSW Program

 - Earned a B grade or better in each class.